Freeze-fracture: Freezing considerations

-Freezing of a substance is a relative term, often relative to ambient temperatures.
-Freezing something from liquid or gas phase to a solid allows fracture but has different effects depending on the material involved and how quickly it is frozen.
-Freezing things slowly allows the material time to re-arrange itself internally.
-In the example of water, ice forming slowly results in larger crystals leading to a clear glass like substance.
-If frozen quickly as with snow, the crystals are smaller and less organized, scattering light and appearing white.
+"Freezing" a substance is a relative term, often relative to ambient temperatures.
+Freezing a liquid or gas into a solid allows for fracture, but has different effects depending on the material and freezing speed.
+Slow freezing allows the material time to re-arrange itself internally.
+In the example of water, ice forming slowly results in larger crystals, leading to a clear glass-like substance.
+If frozen quickly, as with snow, the crystals are smaller and less organized, scattering light and appearing white.

 Elastic materials

 Elastic solids generally become less elastic the cooler they get, making fracturing easier.
 For example, plastic hoses are flexible on hot days and less flexible and prone to cracking on cold days.
-Storage of critical items such as blood products in plastic bags must take into account the effect of freezing on the blood but also the changing plasticity of the storage bags.
-While many synthetic and natural polymers become progressively less elastic with reducing temperature they do not usually crystallize, unless they also contain a free liquid such as water in plants and soils or plasticizers in plastics.
+Storage of critical items such as blood products in plastic bags must take into account the effect of freezing on the blood, but also the changing plasticity of the storage bags.
+While many synthetic and natural polymers become progressively less elastic with reducing temperature, they do not usually crystallize, unless they also contain a free liquid, such as water in plants and soils or plasticizers in plastics.

 Liquids

 Liquids reduced in temperature will become solid enough to be fractured.
-The abundance of water on earth and particularly in living organisms and soils means frozen water often provides the rigidity needed for and otherwise less brittle object to fracture.
-While the water increases the rigidity of an object to allow it to be fractured, the formation of ice crystals within an object can also cause significant damage to structures which were previously intact.
-Changes in the eutectic around the forming crystals is also significant which can be disadvantageous, or used in the case of cooling solder advantageous.
-Freeze-fracture can occur as part of the freezing process, particularly with liquids that expand as they crystallize such as water.
+The abundance of water on Earth—and particularly in living organisms and soils—means that frozen water often provides the rigidity needed for an otherwise less brittle object to fracture; additionally, the formation of ice crystals within the object can significantly damage its interior structure.
+Changes in the eutectic around the forming crystals are also significant; in the case of cooling solder, this is actually advantageous.
+Freeze-fracture can occur as part of the freezing process, particularly with liquids that expand as they crystallize, such as water.
 Such fracture is termed pre-fracture.